-Terminology Definition DEFICIENCY IN INTERNAL CONTROL ("control deficiency") A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+Definition A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A deficiency in design exists when (a) a control necessary to prevent, or detect and correct, misstatements in the financial statements is missing; or (b) an existing control is not properly designed so that, even if the control operates as designed, the control is unable to prevent, or detect and correct, misstatements in the financial statements.
 A deficiency in operation exists when a properly designed control does not operate as designed or the person performing the control does not possess the necessary authority or competence to perform the control effectively.
-SIGNIFICANT DEFICIENCY IN INTERNAL CONTROL ("significant deficiency") A significant deficiency in internal control is a deficiency, or combination of deficiencies, in internal control that, in the auditor's professional judgment, is of sufficient importance to merit the attention of those charged with governance.
+A significant deficiency in internal control is a deficiency, or combination of deficiencies, in internal control that, in the auditor's professional judgment, is of sufficient importance to merit the attention of those charged with governance.